“Have never failed to be impressed by your work ”

 Dale specialises in civil litigation providing advice and representation in commercial and property disputes.
 He is a well prepared and thorough advocate who is proactive at keeping in touch with those instructing him to discuss and communicate case strategy.

-Dale has undertaken advisory and drafting work for high-profile clients, understanding the need for confidentiality and the importance of avoiding litigation due to the potential for reputational damage.
+Dale has recently undertaken advisory and drafting work for some very high-profile clients.
+Dale understands the need for confidentiality and the importance of avoiding litigation in such cases due to the potential reputational damage.

 Dale has a background in recruitment, which involved working with numerous blue-chip companies, and as a result has a high level of commercial awareness.